levibrooke/um-what-day-is-it/design.md

 ### Styling
 - Color scheme
 - Font choices
-- Utilized SCSS for all styling
+- SCSS for all styles
 - Responsive

 ## Opportunities
 1. Convert class component into a functional component utilizing React hooks.
 2. Test coverage to detect issues such as content availability.

-## Questions?
+## Questions
+Do you have any questions for me?